khralovich/real_estate_scraper/README.md

 # Real Estate Scraper

-A script that scrapes popular polish real estate portals.
+A script that scrapes data from popular polish real estate portals.